ASendellPrice/IIB-rtd/docs/source/sop_guide_scope.rst

 Scope
 =====

-The :ref:`Scope <scope>` defines the boundaries of the :ref:`procedure <procedure>` — what it covers, what it excludes, and who it applies to.
-This section ensures that users understand the exact context and applicability of the procedure, preventing misuse or misinterpretation.
+The scope section defines the boundaries of the :ref:`procedure <procedure>` — what it covers, what it excludes, and who it applies to.
+It ensures that users understand the exact context and applicability of the procedure, helping to prevent misuse or misinterpretation.

 Depending on the type of procedure being documented, the scope may include:

-- **Types of data or samples:** What specific data types, sample types, equipment, or materials the procedure is designed for.
+- **Types of data or samples:** The specific data formats, sample types, equipment, or materials the procedure is designed for.
-- **Technologies and methods:** The specific technologies, platforms, or methodologies that the procedure applies to.
+- **Technologies and methods:** The platforms, tools, or methodologies the procedure applies to.
-- **Personnel:** Which roles or individuals are authorised to perform the procedure.
+- **Personnel:** The roles or individuals authorised to perform or oversee the procedure.
-- **Limitations:** Any specific limitations or exclusions that users should be aware of.
+- **Limitations:** Any exclusions, constraints, or unsupported scenarios users should be aware of.

 -----